 The easy part of picking up this language for some could be the short and long versions of most vowels.
 The Thai language is less strict on the rules of grammar compared to English.
-In this case, what is the challenge of translating Thai to English, and vice versa?
+In this case, what is the challenge of translating Thai to English and vice versa?

 Vowels may be anywhere, either above or below the consonants.
 There are no capital letters or articles for easy identification.
 Adjectives and adverbs can also be anywhere, and there is no set sentence structure to go by.
 There is no change in the Thai words to reflect different tenses or change of singular to plural.

-Can you believe that all those mentioned above are just the tip of the iceberg??!!
-You will definitely need an English to Thai translation service in order to avoid any conversational, business or legal faux pas.
+Unlike most European languages that expand at least 30% after translation from English, the Thai language shrink in size.
+Instead of the usual problem of having limited space, you are faced with the opposite issue; filling up space.Can you believe that all those mentioned above are only the tip of the iceberg??!!
+You will definitely need an English to Thai translation service to avoid any conversational, business, or legal faux pas.

-With more than 2 decades of experience in providing translation from English to Thai, Thai to English and all Thai related translation services, we can share this valuable experience with you.
+With more than 2 decades of experience in providing translation from English to Thai, Thai to English, and all Thai related translation services, we can share this valuable experience with you.